 OCD is characterized by recurrent, unwanted thoughts (obsessions) and/or repetitive behaviors (compulsions).
 Repetitive behaviors such as hand-washing, counting, checking, or cleaning are often performed with the hope of preventing obsessive thoughts or making them go away.

-Panic Disorder is characterized by unexpected and repeated episodes of intense fear accompanied by physical symptoms that may include chest pain, heart palpitations, shortness of breath, dizziness, or abdominal distress.
+Panic Disorder, or sometimes referred to as Panic Attacks, is characterized by unexpected and repeated episodes of intense fear accompanied by physical symptoms that may include chest pain, heart palpitations, shortness of breath, dizziness, or abdominal distress.
 Some people fear they are dying or having a heart attack during episodes of panic, which can add to their distress.

 PTSD can develop after exposure to a terrifying event or ordeal in which grave physical harm occurred or was threatened.
 Traumatic events that may trigger PTSD include violent personal assaults, natural or human-caused disasters, accidents, or military combat.